duttpathak/Shell/README.md

 -f: Returns True if the file exists as a common (regular) file.
 -d: Returns True if directory exists.
--e: Returns True if any type of file exists.
+-e: Returns True if any type of file exists, even if a directory is passed, it returns true if the directory exists..
 -c: Returns True if the character file exists.
 -r: Returns True if a readable file exists.

 ```

 24 How can you print a particular line inside an existing file in the shell?